ThinkWard-Ltd/solpay-interface/README.md

 # MetaSol Interface

-Application interface for Metasol - Meta Transactions for any SPL tokens on Solana.
+Application interface for Metasol - Meta Transactions for SPL token transfers on Solana.